Newsman/WP-Plugin-NewsmanApp/readme.txt

 == Changelog ==

+= 3.6.0 =
-= 3.5.0 =
+* Hotfix for wp_rand in setup context when automatic installation is used = 3.5.0 =
 * Add API v1 with JSON payload support for all data endpoints
 * Add custom SQL query endpoint for advanced data retrieval